softawaregmbh/smartcrop.net/README.md

 }
 ```

-This is a very simple version, all the [options](https://github.com/jwagner/smartcrop.js#cropOptions) from the original project are also available.
+This is a very simple example, all the [options](https://github.com/jwagner/smartcrop.js#cropOptions) from the original project are also available.

 ### Sample

-There is also a [WPF sample project](https://github.com/softawaregmbh/smartcrop.net/tree/master/Smartcrop.Sample.Wpf) (but since this is a .NET Standard library, you can also use it with .NET Core):
+There is also a [WPF sample project](https://github.com/softawaregmbh/smartcrop.net/tree/master/Smartcrop.Sample.Wpf):

 ![Screenshot of the sample project's UI](https://github.com/softawaregmbh/smartcrop.net/raw/master/sample.png)
 Image: https://www.flickr.com/photos/endogamia/5682480447 by Leon F. Cabeiro (N. Feans), licensed under [CC-BY-2.0](https://creativecommons.org/licenses/by/2.0/)